What are anti-wrinkle injections?

-Botox® is a prescription only medicine and therefore it can only be prescribed by a medical professional, such as a doctor, dermatologist, or nurse who has the ability to prescribe.
+Anti-wrinkle injections are a prescription only medicine and therefore it can only be prescribed by a medical professional, such as a doctor, dermatologist, or nurse who has the ability to prescribe.

 What kind of results can I expect?

-Botox® is a highly effective, safe and proven treatment for diminishing the appearance of facial expression lines such as crow’s feet, forehead lines, bunny lines and frown lines.
+Anti-wrinkle injections are highly effective, safe and proven treatment for diminishing the appearance of facial expression lines such as crow’s feet, forehead lines, bunny lines and frown lines.

 After your treatment it will take a few days (on average five) for you to start to notice the effect of the toxin working, and can take up to two weeks for it to take full effect.
-The effects of Botox® last between three and six months.
+The effects of anti-wrinkle injections last between three and six months.
 This is because the toxin on temporarily blocks the signals from the nerve endings.
 As they re-establish new signals, lines and wrinkles re-appear.